 Review summary: Panasonic FZ1000 vs Sony A77 II

-Reasons to prefer the Panasonic Lumix DMC-FZ1000:
+Arguments in favor of the Panasonic Lumix DMC-FZ1000:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

-Arguments in favor of the Sony Alpha SLT-A77 II:
+Advantages of the Sony Alpha SLT-A77 II:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - More detailed LCD: Has a higher resolution rear screen (1229k vs 921k dots).

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - More flexible: Makes it possible to change lenses and thus to use specialty optics.

 - Longer lasting: Gets more shots (480 versus 360) out of a single battery charge.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.